Xinjiang

 Much has been written in the West about positive discrimination, and you might be familiar with the kind of problems it can create.
 There is a natural reaction of resentment in the poorest elements of the majority group at what they see as unjust favouritism towards minorities.
 But worst of all, policies such as “2 restraints, 1 leniency” lend themselves to abuse and often benefit the worst individuals in the minority, starting a vicious circle of negative selection.

-In China positive discrimination is particularly vicious because the Han, encouraged by the official media, tend to take these few concessions as a definitive proof of their generosity towards the Uyghurs, which then gives them carte blanche to engage in all sorts of discriminating behaviours, in many cases not even realizing that they are being unfair.
+The positive discrimination is particularly vicious because the Han, encouraged by their media and their government, tend to take these few policies as a definitive proof of their generosity towards the Uyghurs, which then gives them carte blanche to engage in all sorts of discriminating activities against the Uyghurs and, in most cases, not even realize that they are being unfair.

 Some possible solutions

-In conclusion, I think this is not so much a matter of bingtuan, oppression or ethnical dilution, but rather a matter of complete insensibility from both sides Han and Uygur, and most of all from the Chinese government in Xinjiang, whose head only cares about pleasing Beijing.
+In conclusion, my opinion is that it is not so much a matter of bingtuan, oppression or ethnical dilution, but rather a matter of complete insensibility from both sides Han and Uygur, and most of all from the Chinese government in Xinjiang, whose head only cares about pleasing Beijing.

-I know the really important problem – lack of democracy and rule of law – will not change in Urumqi until it does in Beijing.
-But without looking so far, I have some modest suggestions to the CPC of Xinjiang that should be easy to try and improve the situation.
-All relatively simple points, more gestures and attitudes than large power concessions:
+I know the really important problem –absence of democracy and rule of law- will not change in Urumqi until it does in Beijing.
+But without looking so far, I have some modest suggestions to the PC of Xinjiang that should be easy to try and improve the situation.
+They are all relatively simple points, more gestures and attitudes than large power concessions.
+These few come to mind:

 • Don’t forcefully modernize Kashgar declaring it backward.